 Finding the right hosting for your small business isn’t always easy.
-You want to make sure that the hosting you choose is reliable, fast, and of course, affordable.
+Make sure you choose a reliable, fast, and affordable company.

-For many businesses, this means choosing between shared hosting and virtual private server (VPS) hosting.
-In this article, learn the differences between these two popular hosting technologies so that you can figure out which one is best for your situation.
+This means choosing between shared and virtual private server (VPS) hosting for many businesses.
+Learn the differences between these two popular hosting technologies to determine which is best for your situation.

-- Just as implied, shared hosting involves several users on a single server.
+- Shared hosting involves several users on a single server.

 - VPS hosting is the least popular choice due to the cost and limited features.

-- You’ll need to pay attention to your budget when deciding between shared and VPS hosting.
+- You must consider your budget when deciding between shared and VPS hosting.

-Shared hosting is a technology where multiple different customers are given access to a single web server.
-Each customer is set up with their own account so that they can only see and change files in their environment.
-All of the websites that run off of the one server, however, are sharing all of the system resources.
+Shared hosting allows multiple customers to access a single web server.
+Each customer is set up with their account to see and change files in their environment.
+But all websites that run off the one server share the system resources.

-In most cases, a shared web server is going to be a powerful server that has a lot of disk space, central processing units (CPUs), memory, and other resources so that dozens, or even hundreds, of websites, can run off of the one server.
+In most cases, a shared web server is robust, with much disk space, central processing units (CPUs), memory, and other resources so that dozens or hundreds of websites can run off it.

-When things are set up properly, this allows all of the sites to run smoothly since none of the sites are going to be using up all of the system resources at one time.
-Shared hosting is generally used for smaller sites that don’t get a lot of traffic.
+When things are set up correctly, all the sites can run smoothly since none use all of the system resources simultaneously.
+Shared hosting is generally used for smaller sites that don’t get much traffic.

-Affordable: Since a lot of sites are using one server, the hosting company can offer this service for a low monthly fee.
+- Affordable: Since many sites use one server, the hosting company can offer this service for a low monthly fee.

-Rapid setup: A new hosting account can be created in minutes so that you can set up a new website and have it online immediately
+- Rapid setup: A new hosting account can be created in minutes to set up a new website and have it online immediately.

-Advanced servers: Reputable shared hosting companies use advanced servers for their shared environments.
-This allows entry-level sites to take advantage of premium servers without having to pay the full cost
+- Advanced servers: Reputable shared hosting companies use advanced servers for shared environments.
+This allows entry-level sites to take advantage of premium servers without paying the full costs.

-Shared resources: You’re sharing all the system resources on the server.
-If several servers are having a lot of traffic at a given time, it can cause them all to experience slow response times.
+- Shared resources: You are splitting all the system resources.
+So if several servers have a lot of traffic at a given time, all the servers may experience slow response times.

-Vulnerable to attacks: If one site on your server experiences a distributed denial-of-service (DDoS) attack, and the hosting company doesn’t provide effective DDoS mitigation services, it could take your site offline as well.
+- Vulnerable to attacks: If one site on your server experiences a distributed denial-of-service (DDoS) attack, and the hosting company doesn’t provide effective DDoS mitigation services, it could also take your site offline.

-Limited growth: Your site can only have a limited amount of growth before the hosting company cannot upgrade you any further.
-When this happens, they often migrate you to a VPS hosting solution.
+- Limited growth: Your site can only have limited growth before the hosting company cannot upgrade you further.
+When this happens, it often migrates you to a VPS hosting solution.

 What Is VPS Hosting?